cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

   print(j, choice)
 ```

->**Note:** The CB assigns every instance to the third action as it should per the cost structure of the train data.
+>**Note:** The CB assigns every instance to the third action as it should per the cost structure of the trained data.
 You can save and load the model you train from a file.

 Finally, experiment with the cost structure to see that the CB updates its predictions accordingly.